PJD Photo Story Competition

 PJD Photo Story

-Awards will be announced and presented at the PSA Conference, or mailed afterward to anyone not there.
+Awards will be announced and presented at the PSA Conference or mailed.

-The Photo Story Competition provides an opportunity for PSA members to develop or explore one theme or subject in a deeper, more comprehensive manner by using a series of digital images or a layout of prints.
+The Photo Story Competition provides an opportunity for PSA members to develop or explore one theme or subject in a deeper, more comprehensive manner by using a series of digital images.

 Results (published after the PSA Conference)

 Please note - no competition was held in 2016.

 - A Digital Photo Story presents a series of images (maximum of 20), with optional text to communicate or tell a single story.
 No special effects are allowed.
 The script shall indicate the image number to which each sentence is tied.
 The digital files should be sent electronically (uploaded to Dropbox) or emailed to the director.